 Changemaker Central @ ASU is a community of like-minded students that are leading social change in our local and global communities.
 With Changemaker spaces and programs on all four ASU campuses, our student team is prepared to help you navigate the many ways you can make a difference at ASU.

-Covered from floor to ceiling in whiteboards, Startup Labs provides students with ample room to dream big, new ideas and create plans to make those ideas happen.
+Covered from floor to ceiling in whiteboards, the Innovation Hub at the Polytechnic campus provides students with ample room to dream big, new ideas and create plans to make those ideas happen.
 The space also allows students the room and tools they need to prototype and build creative projects and features equipment that includes a ShopBot 3-D wood router, Epilog Laser engraver, 3-D printers, a vinyl cutter and a variety of hand tools, among other equipment.

 The ASU Libraries makerservices provide hands-on experience with equipment and tools for ASU students, faculty and staff from all disciplines and backgrounds to inspire creativity, innovation and entrepreneurship.
 Resources include 3-D printing and scanning, a film/audio studio, vinyl cutting, book scanning, digital artistry, electronics testing and sewing.